Ver en Español

-What is Blood Made of?
+What Is Blood Made Of?

-Lauren Frame April 26, 2021
+April 26, 2021

 Your blood is made from plasma and blood cells.
-The four main components, plasma, red blood cells, white blood cells, and platelets work together to keep your body running smoothly.
+The four main components, plasma, red blood cells, white blood cells, and platelets, work together to keep your body running smoothly.
 Each part plays a vital role, essential for your overall health.

 Plasma is the liquid portion of our blood and is about 90% water.
 The plasma portion of your blood accounts for more than half of your blood volume.

-As your heartbeats, the liquid plasma helps carry these blood cells throughout our body’s vast network of blood vessels – veins, arteries and capillaries – allowing them to perform their individual functions.
+As your heart beats, the liquid plasma helps carry these blood cells throughout our body’s vast network of blood vessels – veins, arteries and capillaries – allowing them to perform their individual functions.

 Blood Cells